Keibu Keioiba (film)

-Keibu Keioiba, also known as Kabui Keioiba (Tiger Head), is a 2009 Meitei language Indian Manipuri animation feature film, directed by Bhumenjoy Konsam.
+Keibu Keioiba, also known as Kabui Keioiba (Tiger Head), is a 2009 Manipuri animation feature film, directed by Bhumenjoy Konsam.
 It is the first Manipuri animation film, based on the Meitei folklore.

 It was screened in the 11th Mumbai International Film Festival (MIFF) in 2010, under the aegis of the Ministry of Information and Broadcasting.

 The ideology of producing the story of Keibu Keioiba in the animated cinema was for the preservation of the nearly extinct Meitei folktales of Manipur.

 Plot

 A priest named Salang Maiba was very proud of his own talents.
 One night, he asked his wife to cover his body with his cloth when he turned into a ferocious tiger so that he could be transfigured back to his human form.
 Using his magic, Salang Maiba turned himself into the fearful wild beast.
 Horrified by the scene, his wife ran into the house and closed the door.
 He asked her to come out and do what he had asked her to do but she didn't came out.
 As time passed, the sun was about to rise up.
 As there was no means to get back to his human form, being in a tiger's form, he felt unsafe to live among the human settlements.
 So, he departed his home and the human society to live alone in the woods.
 In the forests, he spent a life, like a pure wild animal, living in a cave, hunting animals for prey and consuming them raw.
 Now, he became the Keibu Keioiba (half man, half tiger).

-One day, in a stormy night, Keibu Keioiba sneaked into a village, to get some foods.
+One day, on a stormy night, Keibu Keioiba sneaked into a village to get some food.
 He saw a lonely old woman in a dilapidated house.
-He tried to devour her but she suggested him to eat the flesh of a beautiful young lady named Thabaton, living next to her house, who's also living alone as her seven elder brothers had gone for some work a few months ago and were not likely to return home for some time.
+He tried to devour her but she suggested he eat the flesh of a beautiful young lady named Thabaton, living next to her house, who's also living alone as her seven elder brothers had gone for some work a few months ago and were not likely to return home for some time.
 The old woman told him the secret code words (which she had heard when one of the brothers told Thabaton) to open the door of Thabaton's house.
 Doing as suggested, he succeeded in opening the door and kidnapped Thabaton.
 He took her to his cave in the middle of the forest.
 Upon finding out that Thabaton was a beautiful maiden, the lust of Keibu Keioiba superseded his hunger.